 The scope of a patent is essential to understanding its potential economic impact on a business, if any.
 This is because the patent’s reach determines how many competitors may infringe upon the invention and thus its worthiness in the eyes of investors.

-4. Identifying the Patents’ Freedom to Operate
+4. Identify the patents’ Freedom to Operate

 One of the most crucial aspects of intellectual property (IP) protection is freedom to operate, also known as FTO.
 This issue is especially pertinent to technology companies when they are creating a new product or process.